Jayantraj299/Greeting/README.md

        Say Good-night in night
-       and Say Go to sllp if it's past 12:00 am it uses time module to do all these tasks. it works on a 24.hr clock format.
+       and Say Go to sllp if it's past 12:00 am it uses time module to do all these tasks. it works on a 24.hr clock format

-                         ----Thanks for reading